blcxtranslations/blcx/_translated/chapter-0027.md

 Over these three years, there have been many spells taught by many teachers, he could not practice all of them.
 This was because firstly, there was not that much time, and secondly, it was not all necessary.
 Being proficient in many spells was not as good as mastering one, besides, there were some useless and duplicate spells, it was better to pick a few suitable ones for himself.

 After making such a decision, Lin Xuan began to carefully read his notes.
-First he excluded the low level spells, even though they were easier to learn, they were also limited in power, he did not want to waste precious time learning them.
+First he excluded the low rank spells, even though they were easier to learn, they were also limited in power, he did not want to waste precious time learning them.

 His goal was mid grade spells, and after careful screening, he picked three spells: Spirit Shield, Ice Needles, and Imperial Wind.